Kolobovnykova/DataStructuresLinq/README.md

 # DataStructuresLinq
-Console application for work with data structures
+Console application for work with data structures and Linq